adtzlr/felupe/docs/howto/axi.rst

     umat = fe.NeoHooke(mu=1, bulk=5)

-Felupe provides an adopted :class:`felupe.IntegralFormAxisymmetric` class for the integration and the sparse matrix assemblage of axisymmetric problems.
+FElupe provides an adopted :class:`felupe.IntegralFormAxisymmetric` class for the integration and the sparse matrix assemblage of axisymmetric problems.
 It uses the additional information (e.g. radial coordinates at integration points) stored in :class:`felupe.FieldAxisymmetric` to provide a consistent interface in comparison to default IntegralForms.

 ..  code-block:: python